arcus/education_modules/r_basics_introduction/r_basics_introduction.md

 <h3>Option 1: Work in the Cloud</h3>

-This might work well for you if you don't want to, or can't, install R and RStudio on your computer.
+This might work well for you if you either can't or don't want to install R and RStudio on your computer.
 The benefit is that you don't have to install anything, but one negative is that this option requires a bit of waiting for your environment to come online.

 **First**, we need to create a small container in the cloud for you to work in just using your web browser.  **Click "Launch binder" below.**  It might take a while (5 minutes) to create, depending on how recently it was created (when it's being used more, it's quicker!).
 We're looking for a faster way to get you off and running in RStudio without downloads and without creating accounts, but for now this is a great, free way for us to get you working with no extra work on your part.